 There is little doubt the largest biomass of tuna swim along or near the continental shelf.
 It’s also where fishers will encounter albacore tuna.
 The ocean currents play a big part in this.
 An easterly current is common in the warmer months due to the prevailing south-easterly winds, pushing warmer surface water close to the coast.

 When the westerly current (or Leeuwin current) starts to push, ‘upwellings’ are formed in the deep waters on and beyond the continental shelf.
 At Cape Bridgewater the shelf is only 20 kilometres from shore, although the closest boat ramp is in Portland, which makes it a 50km trip to the famous ‘Horseshoe’ area.

 Fishing depths of 200m to 500m are extremely productive, especially early in the season.
 Come late May, June and July, schools of bluefin are encountered much closer in, generally from the 40m line and deeper.
 Spots off Portland, Cape Bridgewater, Cape Nelson and the back of Lawrence Rock are consistently productive.

 The larger barrel tuna reliably urn up at the same locations each season, usually coinciding with large concentrations of baitfish.

 The summer inshore run can see fish coming in extremely close, sometimes swimming behind the breakers along west coast beaches.
 Julia Reef is another spot which consistently produces.

-Portland is one of the most reliable spots to regularly encounter kingfish in Victoria.
-Lawrence Rock, the North Shore, Minerva Reef, Julia Reef and other headlands and broken ground are almost sure bets in summer when conditions are right with warm and clear water.
+Portland is one of the most dependable spots to regularly encounter kingfish in Victoria.
+Lawrence Rock, the North Shore, Minerva Reef, Julia Reef, other headlands and broken ground are almost sure bets in summer when conditions are right with warm and clear water.